 For God’s sake… have GOOD pictures.

 This is a known fact, but so many FSBO’s miss it.
 If you don’t have any pictures shame on you.
 If you do have pictures, here’s some advice.
-No one wants to see pictures of your couch, or your cat, or a wall.
+No one wants to see pictures of your couch, or your dog, or a toilet.

 Good pictures can be taken with a quality smartphone.
 Stand with your back against every corner, and take the picture.
 If it’s a small room you may want to leave it out. clear any personal objects.
 Make it as empty as you can.
-This will give a perception that’s it’s bigger… not trying to trick people, just trying to eliminate them the perception of a small house because of all the clutter.
+This will give a perception that’s it’s bigger and more spacious … not trying to trick people, just trying to eliminate them the perception of a small house because of all the clutter.

 Rule #2…. stop advertising and start selling

 I don’t mean to literally stop your advertising… you should NEVER stop marketing even after you found a couple of buyers who are interested.
 Only stop advertising when the house is sold.

 But, this is taken from a book called “Obvious Adams”… and sometimes we get too caught up putting up ads that we don’t focus on the next most important thing, and that’s to SELL the house.

 Sounds like common sense doesn’t it?
 But the goal of these ads is to get qualified buyers to SEE the house.
 Seeing the house is the first step to selling it.
 So, do everything in your power to get buyers to see the home and to get them to pull the trigger on buying it (I don’t mean twist their arm for it, but you have to push them past their procrastination.)

 - Do open houses (and advertise the open house)